-Other areas to explore on foot include on a backpacking journey include the Middle Santiam Wilderness, Menagerie Wilderness, Mt.
+Other areas to explore on a backpacking journey include the Middle Santiam Wilderness, Menagerie Wilderness, Mt.
 Washington Wilderness and Mt.
 Jefferson Wilderness.
-These are all protected areas in the Cascade mountains, closed to motorized traffic and accessible only by trail–perfect for visitors intent on exploring the beauties of Oregon’s back country.
+These are all protected areas in the Cascade mountains – closed to motorized traffic and accessible only by trail – perfect for visitors intent on exploring the beauties of Oregon’s back country.
 Check out the Willamette National Forest website for additional information.

 As mentioned earlier, McDowell Creek Falls also offers spectacular viewing in the winter, providing eye-popping photos of frozen falls and snowy landscapes.

 Farther east up Highway 20, River Bend County Park offers access to low elevation Willamette National Forest trails.
 Lava Lake Trailhead, also part of the Willamette National Forest, is a high-elevation trailhead that is just 10 minutes down the road from Clear Lake.
 Photographers and nature lovers will find many things to appreciate in this snowy landscape.